 Family Bank Group has defied the coronavirus pandemic’s setbacks to make a net profit of Ksh 1.16 billion in the year ended December 2020, as Five Star Bank notes that the pandemic led to the highest profits in the banking sector.
 The profit is an increase of 22.4 % from Ksh 949million that the bank announced for 2019.
 The Group also reported a growth of total assets by 14.9 percent to Ksh 90.6 billion.

-Family Bank Chief Executive Officer Rebecca Mbithi attributed the growth to awarding more loans that in turn have caused a positive impact on the earnings.
+Family Bank Chief Executive Officer Rebecca Mbithi attributed the growth to awarding more loans that in turn have caused a positive impact on the earnings, and there are many services that offers loans now a days even online such as QuickLoanPro.com and others.
 The CEO said that “the loan book expanded by 11.83 percent to Ksh 56.58 billion.
 She added that the bank “continued supporting customers who despite the Covid-19 pandemic saw new opportunities.
 The loan support according to this site has been in diverse business sectors such as manufacturing, trade, agribusiness, technology, and logistics.
 Family bank Group has also restructured loans of more than Ksh 16 billion to support MSMEs during the pandemic.
 The net non-performing loans have reduced by 11.4 % to close the year at Ksh 3.9 billion.

 Net interest income from the mid-tier lender grew by 28.41 percent, representing an increase of over a quarter to Ksh 6.43 billion.
 Net interest income for a similar period in 2019 was Ksh 5billion.
 Customer deposits in 2020 also increased by 20.3 percent to Ksh 69.8billion.
 These factors contributed to the growth of the bank’s balance sheet size by 14.9% to Ksh 90.6Billion.